Pagutri/fizzbus_legacy/README.md

 # fizzbus_legacy
-Práctica 1 Semana 4 de Launch X
+Prácticas 1 y 2 Semana 4 de Launch X

-Practice 1 Week 4 for Launch X
+Practices 1 and 2 Week 4 for Launch X

-The goal of this project is to learn how to refactor legacy code.
-In this case, the code in app.js
+The goal of practice 1 is to learn how to refactor legacy code.
+In this case, the code in app.js.
+Then, use eslint and GitHub Actions.

+The goal of practice 2 is to create a server for the app.